 Sleepwalking prevention devices can be useful and make for better nights, but they shouldn’t be the only thing you do.

 Since we know quite a bit about risk factors and triggers for sleepwalking, it’s important to address them as best you can.

 You may need to adjust your living space to prevent an injury.
 This can include relocating objects a sleepwalker can trip on or otherwise hurt themselves.

-You may also need to block stairways and doorways with a gate, lock doors and windows, or secure car keys, keep dangerous objects out of reach, or attach a bell to a door to sound the alarm.
+You may also need to block stairways and doorways with a gate, lock doors and windows, secure car keys, keep dangerous objects out of reach, or attach a bell to a door to sound the alarm.

 Get regular sleep

 Since being overtired is a known trigger, it’s important to get adequate sleep every night.
 Start with improving your sleep hygiene which is everything you do during the day, evening, and at bedtime that can set the stage for quality sleep.

 -maintain regular wake up & sleep times

 -maintain a bedtime routine